-It has been a long-time goal of the City of Arvada to develop a new hotel.
+Vision: It was a long-time goal of the City of Arvada to develop a new hotel.
 Since 2007, and through a turbulent economic environment, AURA diligently worked with several developers to locate a hotel to this site and bring the site back to its bountiful utilization.
 In 2014, AURA successfully negotiated a deal with the Hilton Garden Inn.

 AURA initiated and held two neighborhood meetings and sent notice to all property owners within 1,500 feet of the site.
 The developer’s architect created four facades for the public to consider.
 The facade with its brick red stucco was chosen by the public to compliment the surrounding buildings in the neighborhood.
 The AURA Board of Commissioners recommended stone be added to the lower section of the facade and agreed to finance it.
-The developer broke ground in early 2016 with a grand opening planned in early 2017.
+The developer broke ground in early 2016.

 Without raising taxes or using revenue from the City’s general fund, AURA is able to leverage new, non-existing taxes today to achieve a long-held goal of the community.